crypticwisdom/Javascript/README.md

     - an array is an object, a special type of object, becase when we check the runtime type with typeof [], it yields 'object' as the type.

 - null:
-  - it's not the default value of an uninitialized variable.
   - I can manually assign the 'null' data type manaually to variable in other to clear or reset that variable.
-  - null is an object, a special type of object, becase when we check the runtime type with typeof null, it yields 'object' as the type.
+  - null is an object, a special type of object, becase when we check the runtime type with 'typeof' null, it yields 'object' as the type.

 - undefined:
   - This is the default value of uninitialized variable.